-- IRA rollovers that may be positioned as "free" or claim to have "no fees."
+- IRA rollovers that might be positioned as “free” or claim to have “no fees.”

-- Mutual fund switches (the transfer of money from one mutual fund owned by the investor to a new fund) that may not be suitable for a variety of reasons.
+- Mutual fund switches (the transfer of money from one mutual fund owned by the investor to a new fund) that might not be suitable for a variety of reasons.

 - Misrepresentations and omissions of key information.
-These could include failing to disclose the name of the fund being recommended and relevant information such as a fund's investment objectives, portfolio makeup, historical income and yield information, expense ratios and sales charges.
-Customers should be wary of recommended switches would be at "no cost" or words to that effect.
-Switches can sometimes come with higher annual fees and be subject to Contingent Deferred Sales Charges (CDSCs)1 if sold within a certain period.
+These could include failing to disclose the name of the fund being recommended and relevant information such as a fund’s investment objectives, portfolio makeup, historical income and yield information, expense ratios and sales charges.
+Be wary of recommended switches that you’re told would be at “no cost” or words to that effect.
+Switches can sometimes come with higher annual fees and be subject to contingent deferred sales charges (CDSCs) —sold within a certain period.